- My LS

 This may therefore apply, for example, when an individual purchases a buy-to-let property or a holiday home, if the purchase means the individual will own more than one property.

-The purchaser must pay 3% on top of the revised standard rates from 8 July 2020 to 31 March 2021, subject to any applicable exemptions or reliefs.
-This means that for additional properties purchased for £500,000 or less, for example, SDLT will be charged at 3% on the whole purchase price.
+The purchaser must pay 3% on top of the revised standard rates from 8 July 2020 to 30 June 2021, subject to any applicable exemptions or reliefs.

 The government’s SDLT calculator may help you to work out the tax payable.